 We have listed down some tips to follow during construction that will assist in draining the excess water that comes during storms.

 One of the best ways to protect houses from flooding is by paying careful attention to the location of your home.
-In a previous article we wrote extensively on what to look out for when purchasing land with an intention of building.
+In a previous article, we wrote extensively on what to look out for when purchasing land with an intention of building.

 By all means avoid flood prone areas.
 Ensure the topography of the piece of land will allow you to drain away water.
 This could be because either the soil doesn’t pool up water or that the property is slightly sloped, or is highly elevated so it doesn’t collect much water.

-Building near a water way
+2. Flooding prevention when Building near a water way

 Mother nature can be very unforgiving if you encroach on what’s rightfully hers.
 That’s why it is very important to carry out site surveys before construction, including checking any available flood data from meteorological department if you are to build next to lakes, rivers, dams and swamps.